Sharp estimates for screened Vlasov-Poisson system around Penrose-stable equilibria in $\mathbb{R}^d $, $ d\geq3$: Introduction

 and give the estimate in Proposition \ref{esT}.
 In Section 7, we prove the main theorem. \\ The following are some notations in our paper. \begin{notation} Throughout this paper, $A\lesssim B$ means that there exists constant $ C $ only depending dimension $d$ such that $ A\leq CB$. $A\lesssim_{M}B$ means that there exists constant $ C=C(d,M) $ such that $ A\leq CB$.
 The same convention is adopted for $A\gtrsim B$ and $A\sim B$. \end{notation} \begin{notation} In this paper, $\widetilde{\cdot}$ is the "space-time" Fourier transform on $\mathbb{R}^{d+1}$ as follows

 And we define inverse Fourier transform

 \end{notation}

 \begin{notation} For multi-index $\alpha=(\alpha_1,\alpha_2,...,\alpha_d)$, we denote $ ~ |\alpha|=\alpha_1+\alpha_2+...+\alpha_d . $ \end{notation} \begin{notation} For a vector $x\in \mathbb{R}^d$, and $k\in \mathbb{N}$, we define $x^{\otimes k}=\underbrace{x\otimes x...\otimes x}_{k}$. \end{notation} \textbf{Acknowledgements:} Q.H.N. is supported by the Academy of Mathematics and Systems Science, Chinese Academy of Sciences startup fund, and the National Natural Science Foundation of China (No. 12050410257 and No. 12288201) and the National Key R$\&$D Program of China under grant 2021YFA1000800.
-Q.H.N. also wants to thank Benoit Pausader for his stimulating comments and suggestion to consider the Vlasov-Poisson system with massless electrons.
+Q.H.N. also wants to thank Benoit Pausader for his stimulating comments and suggestion to consider the Vlasov-Poisson system with massless electrons.\\\\ \textbf{Data availability}: Data will be made available on reasonable request.